majinboux/roblox-tools/README.md

 # roblox-tools
-🎮 Cool Roblox Studio tools, plugins, and scripts by Mincraftmark0.
+🎮 Cool Roblox Studio tools, plugins, and scripts by Majinboux.
 Includes UI Toggle, Classic Toolbar setup, and more!